 With solid 3 ply products, lengths should also be considered.
 While some manufacturers only offer three foot lengths, others have six foot lengths which are deemed more visually appealing after the floor is installed.

-Vertical type solid bamboos are constructed reversely; or the pieces are laid vertical to one another and glued together.
+Vertical type solid products are constructed reversely; or the pieces are laid vertical to one another and glued together.
 Shown below and left is an example of a solid vertical carbonized product.

-Still another term gets thrown into bamboo flooring world.
-Contrary to popular belief, engineered bamboo (below) is not made up entirely of bamboo.
-As of this date September 20, 2012 there are many forms on the market leading many to wonder once again; "what's a quality engineered bamboo..and what are its purposes?"
+Still another term gets thrown into the equation.
+Contrary to popular belief, engineered products (below) are not made entirely of bamboo.
+As of this date September 20, 2012 there are many forms on the market leading many to wonder once again; "what's a quality engineered...and what are its purposes?"
 The engineered variety offers more stability and will resist cupping.
-Although solid bamboos are described as moisture resistant, engineered products offer a more worry free advantage within areas of questionable moisture conditions.
+Although solid products are described as moisture resistant, engineered offers a more worry free advantage within areas of questionable moisture conditions.

 Plies?
 What's the difference?
 5 ply or 8 ply?
 The more plies you have the more dimensional stable the product becomes.
-Another words expansion and contraction is minimal, but this has brought on some skepticism in recent years.
+In other words, expansion and contraction is minimal, but this has brought on some skepticism in recent years.

 Three Ply Floating Floors